 Learning to read sheet music, also called sight reading, is another way to learn to play an instrument.
 This method is more intensive, as the student must learn a bit of theory along with the song they’re learning.
 They learn the names of the notes, how to read the notes on the pages, as well as what all the notations mean regarding tempo, volume, and other components of making music.

 Probably the biggest advantage to learning to sight read is the simple fact that you’ll be able to play literally anything you can get your hands on.
 Once you understand how to read music, you can read pretty much any piece just like reading a book.
 Your fingers will know just where to go, and when, and you can pick up any song in a matter of minutes!

-There really aren’t a lot of disadvantages to learning to read sheet music.
-However, the process of learning to read music can be fairly slow, and definitely takes much longer than learning by ear to reach the point where you’re playing recognizable songs.
+There aren’t a lot of disadvantages to learning to read sheet music.
+However, the process of learning to read music can be fairly slow and definitely takes much longer than learning by ear to reach the point where you’re playing recognizable songs.

 Which is Better?

 So now we’ve come to the point where you’re expecting an answer to the question, which technique is better for learning?
-And as I’m sure you’ve guess by now, the answer is both!
-The be the best, well rounded musician you can be, it’s well worth it to hone both of these skills.
+And as I’m sure you’ve guessed by now, the answer is both!
+The be the best, well-rounded musician you can be, it’s well worth it to hone both of these skills.
 Being able to do both will open your playing to an enormous world of musical possibilities!

 Looking for a place to start or continue your own musical journey?
 The Music Studio’s professional instructors are here to help!
 Check out all our lessons and programs and start making music today!